Sphere packing proper colorings of an expander graph: Preliminaries

 whenever $(x_1, \ldots, x_n)$ and $(x'_1, \ldots, x'_n)$ only differ on one coordinate.
 Then for any $t \geq 0$,

 and

 \end{lemma}

 The following two results provide us with bipartite $d$-regular graphs that have ``optimal expansion''.
 However, for our purposes, we only need graphs with sufficiently good expansion.
-We use these results mainly for concreteness in the computation of implicit constants in our proofs. \begin{lemma}[\cite{brito2022}] Let $G$ be a uniformly random $d$-regular bipartite graph on $n$ vertices ($n$ is even if $d$ is odd).
+We use these results mainly for concreteness in the computation of implicit constants in our proofs. \begin{lemma}[\cite{brito2022}] Let $G$ be a uniformly random $d$-regular bipartite graph on $2n$ vertices.
 Then there exist a sequence of $\epsilon_n \to 0$ such that

 asymptotically almost surely as $n \to \infty$. \end{lemma} The celebrated Alon-Boppana bound \cite{nilli1991} states that asymptotically $\lambda_2 \geq 2 \sqrt{d - 1}/d + o(1)$.
 Thus, the above result says that almost all bipartite $d$-regular graphs approach this bound.
 A similar result for random $d$-regular graphs is proved by Friedman in \cite{friedman2008}.